 Energy Center.
 The de refers to the fourth physical energy center.
-This energy center is located in the middle of the chest, at the level of the nipples.
+This energy center is located in the lower part of the chest along the midline of the body.
 It is sometimes called the heart center.

 It has to do with one’s social life, family and other social relationships, and fulfilling family and work obligations.
-Relationships of this kind are often a feminine-oriented subject and controlled and initiated by women.
+Relationships of this kind are often a feminine-oriented.

 Words in Ebre beginning with or containing the de often have to do with these subjects.

 Examples.
 Delight in English means happy or content.
 It is also a word in the Ebre language.
 It is a quality of the heart or fourth energy center, so it begins with a D.

 Dog.
 This is an animal that is very friendly and helpful.
 The word dog is also found in the Ebre language.
 It is pronounced in a similar way and the meaning is the same.